-Use our interactive maps to learn where immigrant populations are concentrated in the United States by country or region of birth (2009-2013 pooled data from the U.S. Census Bureau) or explore settlement patterns and concentration of various immigrant populations in the United States in 2010 and 2000 with static maps.
+Use our interactive maps to learn where immigrant populations are concentrated in the United States by country or region of birth, or explore settlement patterns and concentration of various immigrant populations in the United States in 2010 and 2000 with static maps.
 To look at a map, click on its title or thumbnail.

 Interested in how many immigrants live in your state, their countries and regions of origin, and their top settlement destinations by county?
 This map displays the state-level distribution of immigrants in the United States by country and region of origin, and also provides a county-level view of the immigrant population.